FrancesCoronel/personal-website-v3/site/content/about.md

 I am a BIG dog person and spoil/pamper my black lab Nefertiti (named after the Egyptian queen) a crap ton.

 ![Nefy](https://i.imgur.com/cwXno9D.jpg)

+> On [my biography page](/bio/), you can find my bio in different lengths as well as my speaker image.